The invisible attack surface, made visible.

 The promise of Web3 is sovereignty — that anyone, anywhere, can hold and move value without permission.
 That promise collapses the moment the only people equipped to defend a wallet are the people who can afford a security team.

-AllowanceGuard exists to give every wallet — a first-time user in Lagos, a DAO treasury in Berlin, a memecoin trader in Manila — the same standard of approval hygiene that an institutional desk takes for granted.
-Not as charity.
-As infrastructure.
+AllowanceGuard exists to give every wallet the same standard of approval hygiene that an institutional desk takes for granted.
+Open-source, chain-agnostic, custody-respecting, and free where it counts.

-See what your wallet has already agreed to.
+See what your wallet